khmurox/KhGitHubTest/README.md

-MuroxGitHubTest
+KhGitHubTest
 ===============

-Project for testing GitHub for Murox
+Project for testing GitHub for Kh